Gunnarguy/RAGMLCore/README.md

 ## Build & Run

-1. Open `RAGMLCore.xcodeproj` in Xcode 16 or later.
+1. Open `OpenIntelligence.xcodeproj` in Xcode 16 or later.
 2. Select an iOS 26 simulator or device (A17 Pro or M-series recommended).
 3. `⌘ + R` to run.
 The app launches into the chat workspace.